navidrome/navidrome/README.md

 - Compatible with the huge selection of clients for [Subsonic](http://www.subsonic.org), [Airsonic](https://airsonic.github.io/) and [Madsonic](https://www.madsonic.org/).
    See the [complete list of available mobile and web apps](https://airsonic.github.io/docs/apps/)

-This is _alpha quality_ software.
-Expect some changes in the feature set and the way it works

 ## Road map